Riverus-Technologies/Backend-Python-Interview/README.md

 2. Code coverage with coverage.py after all tests run - target for 100% code coverage (exclude all 3rd party libraries)
 3. Lint
 4. Document source code with pydoc

+## Interview Demo
+Questions will be asked about your different coding choices in the project and on any part of the repository.